spk-logo-white-text-short2

 Build

-Once the planning and coding are completed, we design and implement automated CI pipelines.
-These are built to eliminate manual build processes, reduce errors, and ensure consistent, repeatable outcomes.
+Once we complete the planning and coding, we design and implement automated CI pipelines.
+We build these to eliminate manual build processes, reduce errors, and ensure consistent, repeatable outcomes.

 Test